Comprehensive Convention on International Terrorism: Current progress

+Then, On 22 November 2024, the Sixth Committee adopted a new draft resolution on the agenda item without a vote.
+The primary effect of this resolution is, once again, procedural.
+It formally recognizes the work done during the 79th session, acknowledges the lack of consensus on the outstanding issues, and recommends that the General Assembly include the item on the agenda of its 80th session in 2025.

 Proposed definition of terrorism

 Being a criminal law instrument, the definition of terrorism to be included in the proposed Convention must have, in the words of coordinator of negotiations Carlos Diaz-Paniagua, the necessary "legal precision, certainty, and fair-labeling of the criminal conduct – all which emanate from the basic human rights obligation to observe due process".

 The definition of the crime of terrorism which has been on the negotiating table of the Comprehensive Convention since 2002 reads as follows:

 2002 proposed amendments

 This definition is not controversial in itself; the deadlock in the negotiations arises instead from the opposing views on whether such a definition would be applicable to the armed forces of a state and to self-determination movements.

 The coordinator of the negotiations, supported by most western delegations, proposed the following exceptions to address those issues:

 The state members of the Organisation of the Islamic Conference proposed instead the following exceptions: